The Magician's Nephew: Film

-An agreement among representatives of 20th Century Fox, Walden, and the C. S. Lewis estate determined that The Magician's Nephew would be the basis for the next movie following the release of the 2010 film The Voyage of the Dawn Treader.
+An agreement among representatives of 20th Century Fox, Walden, and the C. S. Lewis estate determined that The Magician's Nephew would be the basis for the next film following the release of the 2010 film The Voyage of the Dawn Treader.
 However, in October 2011, Douglas Gresham confirmed that Walden Media's contract with the C. S. Lewis estate had expired.

 On 1 October 2013, the C.S.
 Lewis Company announced that they had entered into an agreement with producer Mark Gordon to jointly develop and produce The Chronicles of Narnia: The Silver Chair, ultimately deciding to continue releasing the films to mirror the novel series' publication order.

 In October 2018, Netflix announced an agreement with the C.S.
 Lewis Company.
 Netflix will develop and produce new series and movies based on The Chronicles of Narnia.
 Mark Gordon of Entertainment One, Douglas Gresham and Vincent Sieber will serve as producers for films and executive producers for series.
+Filming started in London on the adaptation of The Magician’s Nephew directed by Greta Gerwig in August 2025.